madec-project/ezvis/doc/Installation.md

 On [nodejs's downloads page](http://nodejs.org/download/), get the Windows MSI Installer, and use it.

+### Requirements

+These requirements maybe already fullfilled on your machine:
+- Python 2 installed
+- .NET Framework 2.0 SDK (installed, and in the PATH)

 ### Command Prompt

 To launch ezVIS, you'll need to open a new command prompt, then go to the [`npm` step](#npm-installation).